Maximizing higher eigenvalues in dimensions three and above

 see also~\cite[Section~2]{Karpukhin-Nadirashvili-Penskoi-Polterovich:2022:existence}.
 The positivity condition $V > 0$ can be relaxed to $V \geq 0$, since the inequality $\ind V \leq k$ is preserved under weak$^*$ limits of measures.
 In fact, it was shown in~\cite{Grigoryan-Nadirashvili-Sire:2016:eigenval-schrodinger} that one may dispense with the condition $V \geq 0$ entirely and take the supremum over all smooth potentials.
 This observation was later used in~\cite{Karpukhin-Nadirashvili-Penskoi-Polterovich:2022:existence} to prove the existence and regularity of maximizers for $\mathcal{V}_k(g)$ in dimension $m=2$.

 In~\cite{Grigoryan-Netrusov-Yau:2004:eignval-of-ellipt-oper} Grigor’yan, Netrusov and Yau established upper bounds for a broad class of eigenvalue optimization problems on metric measure spaces.
-In particular, they proved (see~\cite[Remark~5.10]{Grigoryan-Netrusov-Yau:2004:eignval-of-ellipt-oper}) that:
+In particular, they proved (see~\cite[Remark~5.10]{Grigoryan-Netrusov-Yau:2004:eignval-of-ellipt-oper}) that

-Karpukhin and Stern~\cite*{Karpukhin-Stern:2024:harm-map-in-higher-dim} recently proved that that for dimensions $3 \leq m \leq 5$, maximizers for $\mathcal{V}_1(g)$ exist and are realized by smooth, sphere-valued harmonic maps.
+Karpukhin and Stern~\cite*{Karpukhin-Stern:2024:harm-map-in-higher-dim} recently proved that for dimensions $3 \leq m \leq 5$, maximizers for $\mathcal{V}_1(g)$ exist and are realized by smooth, sphere-valued harmonic maps.
 In this paper, we extend their result by proving the existence of maximizers for all $k$ and in all dimensions.
-Furthermore, we show that the maximizers are smooth when $3 \leq m \leq 6$ (see Corollary~\ref{cor:smooth-maximizers} below). \begin{theorem} Let $(M,g)$ be a closed Riemannian manifold of dimension $m \geq 3$, and let $k\geq 1$.
-Then, for some finite-dimensional sphere $\Sph^n$, there exists a locally stable harmonic map $u \in H^1(M,\Sph^n)$ such that $u \in C^\infty(M\setminus\Sigma, \Sph^n)$, where $\Sigma$ is a closed set of Hausdorff dimension at most $m-7$, and
+Furthermore, we show that the maximizers are smooth when $3 \leq m \leq 6$ (see Corollary~\ref{cor:smooth-maximizers} below). \begin{theorem} Let $(M,g)$ be a closed connected Riemannian manifold of dimension $m \geq 3$, and let $k\geq 1$.
+Then, for some finite-dimensional sphere $\Sph^n$, there exists a harmonic map $u \in H^1(M,\Sph^n)$ such that $u \in C^\infty(M\setminus\Sigma, \Sph^n)$, where $\Sigma$ is a closed set of Hausdorff dimension at most $m-7$, and